TheAgentCompany/TheAgentCompany/workspaces/tasks/admin-translate-sales-chat/task.md

 Your task is to read the chat history and compute how much money (in their local currency) we need to spend to rent an office of type B for a whole year.
 Please write down the answer in /workspace/ans.txt.
 Don't convert the amount to USD.
+Just write down the answer, don't include any computation steps.
 Please round the number to the nearest integer.